 Costs Associated with USDT Trading

 As is the case with virtually all forms of trading, there are various costs that blockchain enthusiasts will need to take into consideration when they make the decision to trade Tether at a crypto exchange.
 The first type of costs that most individuals will come across are deposit fees.
-Such fees are not charged by changes themselves, and may instead be incurred depending on the bank card issuer of a client.
+Such fees are not charged by the exchanges themselves, and may instead be incurred depending on the bank card issuer of a client.
 What exchanges might charge, however, are withdrawal fees.

 Next, we have trading fees that are charged each time a position is opened or closed.
 These are separated into maker and taker costs, depending on the type of order involved.
 Makers are essentially liquidity providers who create the market by creating contributing market orders that are not filled immediately.
 Takers, on the other hand, fill the orders of makers, and their orders are immediate.
 Makers tend to enjoy lower fees than the latter.